-Boundary planting: Growing trees on farm boundaries is a very common practice used to demarcate land holdings and can provide additional benefits in breaking the wind, shading and provision of fuelwood.
+Boundary planting: Growing trees on farm boundaries is a very common practice used to demarcate land holdings, and can provide additional benefits in breaking the wind, shading, and provision of fuelwood.
 One issue to consider is potential conflict between neighbours.

-Examples: Certain species, e.g. Cordia abyssinica and Croton megalocarpus, have traditionally been used as boundary markers.
+Examples: Certain species, e.g., Cordia abyssinica and Croton megalocarpus, have traditionally been used as boundary markers.
 Grevillea is a very popular tree.
-Trees with a short lifespan, e.g. Sesbania spp. and Acrocarpus fraxinifolius, are less suitable unless they are combined with more permanent trees.
+Trees with a short lifespan, e.g., Sesbania spp. and Acrocarpus fraxinifolius, are less suitable unless they are combined with more permanent trees.
 Competitive trees such as eucalypts, pines and Acacia mearnsii should be avoided.
 Many other non-competitive trees are suitable.
-Non-commercial fruit trees, e.g. Syzygium cuminii, Vitex spp. and Annona spp. can also be suggested.
+Non-commercial fruit trees, e.g., Syzygium cuminii, Vitex spp. and Annona spp. can also be suggested.

-Live fences and hedges: Live fences can be established all around the farm (Figure 1), but it is most common around the homestead.
-Live Fences and Hedges can be a useful means of confining livestock or restricting livestock movement.
+Live fences and hedges: Live fences can be established all around the farm (Figure 1), but are most common around the homestead.
+Live fences and hedges can be a useful means of confining livestock or restricting livestock movement.
 This practice is relevant for most farming systems, but careful analysis is required in irrigated farming systems and most arid areas.

-Examples: Acacia brevispica, Acacia nilotica, Acacia tortilis, Agave sisalana, Albizia amara, Balanites spp., Caesalpinia decapetala, Calliandra calothyrsus, Carissa edulis, Croton dichogamus, Croton megalocarpus, Cupressus Iusitanica, Casuarina spp., Dovyalis caffra, Euphorbia tirucalli, Gliricidia sepiunt, Morus alba, Lantana camara, Parkinsonia aculeata, Pithecellobium dulce, Prosopis spp., Psidium guajava, Thevetia peruviana and Ziziphusspp.
+Examples: Acacia brevispica, Acacia nilotica, Acacia tortilis, Agave sisalana, Albizia amara, Balanites spp., Caesalpinia decapetala, Calliandra calothyrsus, Carissa edulis, Croton dichogamus, Croton megalocarpus, Cupressus lusitanica, Casuarina spp., Dovyalis caffra, Euphorbia tirucalli, Gliricidia sepiunt, Morus alba, Lantana camara, Parkinsonia aculeata, Pithecellobium dulce, Prosopis spp., Psidiumguajava, Thevetia peruviana and Ziziphusspp.

-Note: choice of AF trees should be biased to trees with easily degradable leaves
+Note: Choice of AF trees should be biased towards trees with easily degradable leaves.

-Figure 1: Trees planted along the fence in a farm (top) and a live fence under establishment (bottom).
+Figure 1: Trees planted along the fence in a farm (top), and a live fence under establishment (bottom).

-Source: ICRAF.
-2014.
+Source: ICRAF,2014

-The suggested tree species are broadly applicable as they have the following temperature, rainfall and soil requirements:
+The suggested tree species are broadly applicable, as they have the following temperature, rainfall and soil requirements:

-Temperature: Boundary, Live Fence and Hedge Planting can be implemented in a wide range of temperatures from 10°C to greater than 30 °C
+Temperature: Boundary, live fence and hedge planting can be implemented in a wide range of temperatures from 10 °C to higher than 30 °C

-Rainfall: Boundary and hedge planting can be established in places that receive annual rainfall as low as 350 mm to above 2000 mm each year
+Rainfall: Boundary and hedge planting can be established in places that receive annual rainfall as low as 350 mm to above 2,000 mm each year

-Soil type: Trees planted in this practice can grow in a wide range of soil types, including poor soils
+Soil type: Trees planted in this practice can grow in a wide range of soil types, including poor soils.